carpentries-incubator/gap-lesson/_episodes/04-testing.md

 Now we will work on a better implementation.
 Of course, the order of an element is an invariant of a conjugacy class of elements of a group, so we need only to know the orders of conjugacy classes of elements and their representatives.
-The following code, being added into `avgord.g`, reads into GAP and returns the answer without going into an error
+The following code, which we add into `avgord.g`, reads into GAP and redefines `AvgOrdOfGroup` without any syntax errors:

 ~~~
 AvgOrdOfGroup := function(G)